 You increase win rates by being more effective in the “at bats” you have.
 You become more effective by learning from every opportunity.
 That is why you should be conducting Win/Loss interviews.
 And Sales Enablement needs to own the process.
 The rest of the post will focus on why.

 Your Sales Enablement strategy needs to encompass different modalities and tactics to improve effectiveness.
 Win/Loss interviews must be one of them.
 The information obtained in this process is invaluable.

 It’s straightforward.
 It’s an interview conducted with a customer or prospect.
 It is conducted after the buying decision has been completed.
 These should be conducted on all opportunities above a certain dollar threshold.
 The dollar value will be contextual and specific to the organization.
 Or if the opportunity reached a certain stage in the buying process.

 In today’s world, the qualitative feedback obtained during the interviews is rarely actionable.
 That’s even if the interviews are being conducted at all.
 This is due to not asking the right questions.
 Or not having the right objectives.
 Often, the interviews have little to do with your personas and their buying process.
 The interviewers usually have no insight into the selling process.
 And 9 times out of 10 the interviews are only extracting “product specific” intelligence.
-Product info is important, but I can assure you.
+Product information is important, but I can assure you.
 You are NOT always winning or losing based on the product.

 The point being, you should not be solely focused on product features and functionality.
 You should be focused on persona and sales insights.
 You should be looking for buying process decision criteria and who is involved.
 You should be extracting competitive intelligence and their approach as to how they won that opportunity.
 You should be looking for gaps in the sales process.
 You should be looking for gaps in buyer’s content (i.e. ROI, Case Studies, etc.) And lastly, how you are or are not differentiated in the market.
 You can’t answer any of these, unless you ask the right questions.